PseudoTV/PseudoTV_Live/replit.md

 ## Recent Changes

+### December 8, 2024: Channel Switching and Filler Handling Fixes

+**Problem 1:** When bumpers/adverts were playing during a channel switch, the callback would return to the old channel instead of continuing on the new channel.

+**Fix:** Enhanced `_onChange()` in service.py to detect filler content and refresh the callback URL to the current channel before executing playback continuation.

+**Problem 2:** Post-roll adverts could loop infinitely when no items fit the remaining runtime.

+**Fix:** Improved loop termination in fillers.py with:
+- Track skipped items by file path to prevent infinite re-adding
+- Reset tracking when an item is successfully added (runtime changed)
+- Break early when all remaining items are too long for available runtime
+- Added additional logging for debugging

+**Problem 3:** MP4 duration parsing could fail for files where mvhd box doesn't have valid data.

+**Fix:** Added fallback to parse trak/mdhd boxes for duration when mvhd fails in MP4Parser.py.

 ### December 8, 2024: MP4 Parsing and Post-Roll Fixes

 **Problem:** Videos with post-roll content were playing indefinitely due to MP4 duration parsing failures.